zarf-dev/zarf/docs/0-zarf-overview.md

    - Automatically seeds your cluster with a container registry
    - Provide additional capabilities such as (logging, git server, and K8s cluster)
 3. A Zarf Package
-   - compressed tarball package that contains all of the files, manifests, repos, and images needed to deploy your infrastructure, application, and resources in a disconnected environment.
+   - compressed tarball package that contains all of the files, manifests, source repositories, and images needed to deploy your infrastructure, application, and resources in a disconnected environment.

 :::note